Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```)

-Instead of as positional arguments, an array of coordinates may be also be passed the the edge option `vertices`.
 All vertices except the first can be relative (see above), so that the `"poly"` edge above could also be written in these ways:

 ```typc